hofmannu/opensaft/README.md

 *  J. Turner et al.: Universal weighted synthetic aperture focusing technique (W-SAFT) for scanning optoacoustic microscopy in Optica 4 (7), pp. 770 - 778 (2017), [10.1364/OPTICA.4.000770](https://doi.org/10.1364/OPTICA.4.000770)
 *  M.-L. Li et al.: Improved in vivo photoacoustic microscopy based on a virtual-detector concept in Optics Letters 31 (4), pp. 474 - 476 (2006), [10.1364/OL.31.000474](https://doi.org/10.1364/OL.31.000474)
 *  Urs A. T. Hofmann et al.: Rapid functional optoacoustic micro-angiography in a burst mode ion Optics Letters 45 (9), pp. 2522 - 2825 (2020), [10.1364/OL.387630](https://doi.org/10.1364/OL.387630)

+## Known issue

+### Error while loading files

+If there is an error occuring about a version mismatch of the hdf5 library while loading a dataset from a file, it is most likely not the dataset itself that has an outdated format but rather the version of the installed h5 library and the library you linked during compilation (e.g. your PC updated the h5 library in the meantime).
+Simply recompile the program and the error should be gone.